-Sentience is a shot film made as a partial fulfillment of MFA thesis in Digital Animation and Interactive Media at Department of Design, The Ohio State University.
+Sentience is a short film made as partial fulfillment of MFA thesis in Digital Animation and Interactive Media at the Department of Design, The Ohio State University.
 Completed in 2017

 Graduate Researcher – MFA Thesis Project

 Maria Palazzi , advisor

 As humans, we have lived with the natural form the earliest times.
 We have seen and experienced nature and natural phenomenon in many different ways.
 In cinema, however, the use of natural phenomenon in its natural form is limited in the context of characters.
 This paper attempts to address the issue of how to use natural phenomenon and their inherent properties to create understandable and distinct characters.
 The design method introduced in this research includes a development structure that can be generalized for any natural phenomenon character.
 This paper also contains the documentation of production, results, and analysis of the short film ‘SentiencE’ which was made as a proof of concept for the approach proposed in this research.

 A wondering sentient being found another similar yet different presence.
 During their time together they find themselves in a situation that will affect them profoundly.

 All most all the assets for the film were created using Houdini FX.
 The majority of the film included procedural animations such as pyro and fluid simulations.
 Fluid, ocean, pyro, and particle simulation systems were set up inside Houdini FX to create these assets for the film.

 For the scope of the film, the elements had to be art-directable.
 These art-directable features were introduced by parametrically controlling the parameters of the dynamic, surface, and shader operators.
 The characters of the film are made using these art-directable procedural animations.
 Set modeling and shading also used procedural methods.